Ivanhola/Spring-Boot---Java/Spring Udemy Course/README.md

 - [Spring MVC - Added Check box form tag example.
 Storing check box data into an array in our Student object.](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMvc-CheckBox): This program demonstrates the usage of check box form tags.
 Check boxes can be used for multiple choices, and we would need an array variable to store multiple answers, we create an array and store the user input data into the array, and read it in our view.

+- [Spring MVC - Hibernate Bean Validator Example & Usage](https://github.com/Ivanhola/Spring-Framework-Course-Learning/tree/master/Spring%20Udemy%20Course/SpringMVC-BeanValidation): This program demonstrates how to use form validation by checking if user input is NotNull, or the amount of characters is >=1.
+Introduces __@Valid__ annotation and __BindingResult__ into our controller method argument.
+Also demonstrates how to use thymeleaf to validate the errors based on the validation checks.

 _These are just demos and concepts, further explanation into these concepts and demonstrations are further documented in google docs Notes that I have organized and taken._